int128/datadog-actions-metrics/README.md

 -----|------|------------
 `github-token` | optional | GitHub token.
 Default to `github.token`
 `datadog-api-key` | optional | Datadog API key.
-If not set, this action does not send metrics actually `collect-job-metrics-for-only-default-branch` | optional | Collect job metrics for the default branch only.
-Default to `true` to prevent exceeding the rate limit of GitHub API
+If not set, this action does not send metrics actually `collect-job-metrics` | optional | Collect metrics of jobs and steps.
+Default to `false`

+Note that `collect-job-metrics-for-only-default-branch` is no longer supported.
+Use `collect-job-metrics` instead.

 ## Metrics